jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 }
 ```

 This will tell Babel to use the `preset-env`-package to look for what browsers to support.
-The easiest way to tell Babel what browsers to use it to make a `.browserslistrc` file.

 ### .browserslistrc
-Next to the `.babelrc` make a `.browserlistrc`.
+The easiest way to tell Babel what browsers to use it to make a `.browserslistrc` file.
+Create a `.browserlistrc`-file.
 This file contains a list of the browsers you wish to support.
 [Browserlist](https://github.com/browserslist/browserslist) has a really nice [tool](http://browserl.ist/) that you can play around with to show you what browsers are selected based on the query you write.
 For example, this is the one I'm using:
 ```bash
 # Browsers that we support
 > .05% in BE